 Some of the high-lactose foods include milk, yogurt, pudding, custard, ice cream, cottage cheese, ricotta cheese, and mascarpone, etc.4

-Substitute: Some healthy substitutes for dairy products include lactose-free milk, rice milk, almond milk, coconut milk, lactose-free yogurt,
+Substitute: Some healthy substitutes for dairy products include lactose-free milk, rice milk, almond milk, coconut milk, lactose-free yogurt, hard cheeses such as feta and brie.

 2. High-Fructose Foods